A Walk on the Weird Side

 It’s only going through hard times that we really learn about ourselves, and grow our confidence and self belief.
 And that clarity and confidence is what makes it so much easier to be nicer to the Ex.

-But it’s a tough road to travel alone, and that is what inspired me to create the Divorce Preparation Pack.
+But it’s a tough road to travel alone, and that is what inspired me to create the free resources in Best Way To Divorce.
 It introduces people to mediators who will help them avoid nasty legal battles fuelling an already difficult situation.
 It includes a session with a counsellor where you can let rip with all those angry feelings and get them out of the way, with someone who doesn’t judge you and helps you to see how to deal with that rage and pain.
 It includes talking to a financial expert and making a plan for the future, for you and your kids, instead of squandering what little money you may have on lawyers fees fighting over nothing.

 So, if you are battling through a break up and want to build a new healthy co-parenting relationship, don’t listen to the people who feel threatened by your ability to make that work well for your children and yourself, by raising their eyebrows when you tell them you are doing breakfast for the WHOLE family on Christmas morning, including your Ex and their new wife; or if they think it’s strange that your Ex should be building you a new kitchen in his rare moments of spare time because he knows that will make life easier for you as a mum.
 Don’t listen to the people who may be blatant enough to suggest that your co-parenting relationship is ‘weird’.